JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 **Notes**:

 - Ensure the tokens used have scope `https://jans.io/oauth/config/agama.delete`
-- The output of a successful removal is 204 (no content).
+- The output of a successful removal is 204 (no content)

 Example: